 These include the contamination of air and rivers by the paper industry, and a dramatic decline in biodiversity leading to imbalances in the food chain.
-They report extensive waterrelated issues, from water shortages, through to changes in river flows and flooding.
-They are worried that the risks associated with dams during storms, earthquakes and volcanic activity are not being considered as a whole in the projects' environmental impact assessments.
+For example, crops often fail as a result of the acid rain that results from the mixing of the gases released by the processing plants and rainwater.
+The communities report extensive waterrelated issues, from water shortages, through to changes in river flows and flooding.
+They are also worried that the risks associated with dams during storms, earthquakes and volcanic activity tending to split them apart.

-The changing socioeconomic context is also affecting the viability of communities.
-Relocation to new areas with little or no support is a major concern, as is the reduction in land available for agricultural production and traditional practices.
-Government policies also overlook the organic nature of communities, tending to split them apart.
 The communities are especially worried about the migration of young people to the cities, and expressed concern about loss of ancestral knowledge and discrimination against people speaking indigenous languages.